jyotirs-dev/cowinalert/README.md

 # Getting Started with Create React App

-This project is kive at https://cowin-alert-mds.netlify.app/
+This project is live at https://cowin-alert-mds.netlify.app/

 ## Available Scripts